-DPIA information gathering crib-sheet
+DPIA information gathering crib-sheet (v2.0)

-Requirements of GDPR Art 35(7) are in bold; requirements for each section (from CNIL & Art29) are in italic.
+Requirements of GDPR Art 35(7) are in bold; requirements for each section (from CNIL, Art29 & ICO) are in italic.
 Comments based on our experiences are in Roman.

 (a) a systematic description of the envisaged processing operations and the purposes of the processing…